 Once the membership packages are ready, it is essential you draft the terms and conditions of your gym.
 This document should outline:

 - Responsibility in the case of an injury

 - Events of late payment

 Also, it is important to be in constant communication with your members to receive feedback.
 You should email them about any news, promotions, and events.

 A gym will almost always require more than one person to operate.
 You will usually need receptionists, office workers, cleaners and trainers.
 Having qualified trainers to assist you is critical for the success and expansion of your business.
 Once you have your employees ready to work, you should discuss the terms of employment with them and formalise this with an employment agreement.

 Retaining your staff is also crucial to your business.
 One way to do this is by offering training to them.
 This will not only improve their skill set but also your business will keep up with the latest fitness trends

 Rules & Regulations

 Running a gym involves a range of safety and occupational health hazards you will need to be aware of.
 You will own a duty of care towards your customers and employees.
+A gym waiver will provide you with a base level of protection and release from liability.
 In order to maintain high standards of safety, consider:

 - The safety of machinery;